phamquy/CodingDSA/system-design/cache/cache-sys2.md

-# Article Suggestion: Architecting Caching in Distributed Systems

----

-### **Article Title Suggestion:** Beyond the Basics: Architecting Caching in Distributed Systems
+# Beyond the Basics: Architecting Caching in Distributed Systems

 ---